Ipana

 Ipana /aɪˈpænə/ was a toothpaste manufactured by Bristol-Myers Company.
-The wintergreen-flavored toothpaste, with active ingredient 0.243% sodium fluoride, reached its peak market penetration during the 1950s in North America.
+The wintergreen-flavored toothpaste reached its peak market penetration during the 1950s in North America.
 Marketing of Ipana used a Disney-created mascot named Bucky Beaver in the 1950s.

 Introduction and early popularity

 Ipana was introduced in 1901 by the Bristol-Myers Company of New York.
 Ipana was an early and significant sponsor of United States radio broadcasts, starting in 1923 with the program The Ipana Troubadors.
 From 1925 to 1931, a series of popular records was issued under that name by Columbia.
 Sam Lanin was the leader and contractor of the studio group.
 From 1934 to 1940, the brand sponsored The Fred Allen Show, which ran under the names The Hour of Smiles and Town Hall Tonight.
 After Allen switched sponsors, Ipana sponsored It's Time to Smile, with Eddie Cantor and Dinah Shore.

 With hexachlorophene

 In 1959, Bristol-Myers added hexachlorophene to Ipana toothpaste.
-Television ads at that time proudly proclaimed that this ingredient made Ipana superior to competitive toothpaste brands in germ-killing power.
-Hexachlorophene was later removed as it was found to be dangerous.
+Television ads at that time proudly proclaimed that this ingredient made Ipana superior to fluoridated toothpaste brands in germ-killing power.
+Hexachlorophene was later removed as it was found to cause brain damage in large concentrations, and it was replaced by sodium fluoride.